Main page | Study Branches/Specializations | Groups of Courses | All Courses | Roles Instructions

 Lecture syllabus:

-1. Complex numbers, complex function of complex variable, exponential function.
+1. Complex numbers, complex functions of a complex variable, exponential function.

-4. Discrete Fourier transformation (DFT) and Fast Fourier transform (FFT).
+6. Discrete Fourier Transform (DFT) and Fast Fourier Transform (FFT).

 Seminar syllabus:

-1. Complex numbers, complex function of complex variable, exponential function.
+1. Complex numbers, complex functions of a complex variable, exponential function.

-4. Discrete Fourier transformation (DFT) and Fast Fourier transform (FFT).
+6. Discrete Fourier Transform (DFT) and Fast Fourier Transform (FFT).

 Literature: